ijssaggu/ijssaggu.github.io/_pages/experience.md

 **Graduate Researcher**, University of California, San Deigo [*November 2018 - Present*]

 I am working on problem of collaborative autonomous perception.
 Given two or multiple agents equipped with cameras, how can we effectively combine information from the two views for improved scene-understanding, 3D geometry estimation and perception.
-[Details]()
+[Lab Webpage](https://wcsng.github.io/wcsng/)
 {: .notice--primary}

 **Graduate Teaching Assistant**, ECE285: Machine Learning for Image Processing [*Spring 2019*]